QualiSystems/cloudshell-help/versioned_docs/version-2023.3/install-configure/qualix/post-installation-config/customize-remote-access.md

     ![](/Images/QualiX/Customizing-remote-access.png)

-    When you click the (“Web”) link in an active sandbox, the desired URL (quali.com for example) is displayed.
+    When you click the ("Web”) link in an active sandbox, the desired URL (quali.com for example) is displayed.

 ## Customizing access terminals based on specific equipment